awootton/knotfree-net-homepage/README.md

 This is the source code to the knotfree.net homepage.
 It is a React 'pwa' and can be served by any http server that serves a folder of static assest.
+It can also be installed as an app in iOS and Android.
+I havn't tried Windows and it's supposed to work on a Mac.

 ## Why